steamship-core/python-client/docs/plugins/using/generators/index.rst

 Using Generators
 ----------------

-To use a generator, create an instance within your workspace and then apply it.
+To use a generator, create an instance within your workspace and then invoke it.

 .. code-block:: python